jsdealy/latin/miscellae/guideToLatinConversation.md

-Saiicio, sanxi, sancl-
-tuni and sanctum, sanc-
-ire, to establishj to sanc-
+Saiicio, sanxi, sancltuni and sanctum, sancire, to establishj to sanction.
-tion.

-Sapio, sapivi and sa-
-pui, sapgre, to hate a rel-
-ish, to be ivise.
+Sapio, sapivi and sapui, sapgre, to hate a relish, to be ivise.

 Sarcio, sarci, sartum,
 sarcire, to piece, to repair.

-Satiigo, sategi, satac-
-tum, sataggre, to satisfy.
+Satiigo, sategi, satactum, sataggre, to satisfy.

 Scindo, scidi, scissum,
 scindwre, to cleave.

 Scisco, scivi, scitum,
-sciscere, to decree, to de-
+sciscere, to decree, to decide.
-cide.

 Seco, secui, sectum,
 secare, to cut, to cut off.